fairlearn/fairlearn/docs/user_guide/assessment/common_fairness_metrics.rst

     * *What it compares:* Predictions between different groups (true values are ignored)

-    * *Reason to use:* If the input data are known to contain historical biases, demographic parity may be appropriate
+    * *Reason to use:* If the input data are known to contain biases, demographic parity may be appropriate to measure fairness

     * *Caveats:* By only using the predicted values, information is thrown away